richchapler/AzureSolutionsDocumentation/docs/AI_Interface.md

 ## Documentation Note

-I used to spend a lot of time explaining code blocks, but I am skipping that part of my sharing process in favor of a recommendation to copy code blocks to Copilot along with prompts like "what does this do?" or "how does this work" for amazing description and detail!
+I used to spend a lot of time explaining code blocks, but now skip that part of my sharing process in favor of a recommendation to copy code blocks to Bing Copilot along with prompts like "what does this do?" or "how does this work" for amazing description and detail!

 -----